Motorcycle Accident Attorney

-It’s no secret to those who ride motorcycles that they have to exercise a higher degree of caution and awareness when on the road.
+It’s no secret to those who ride motorcycles that they have to exercise a higher degree of caution and awareness when on the road, our San Fransisco, CA motorcycle accident lawyer explains.
 Still, there are numerous motorcycle accidents occurring every day.
 In fact, in 2020, there were 525 motorcycle fatalities on California’s roadways, according to the National Highway Traffic Safety Administration (NHTSA).

 If you’ve been involved in a motorcycle accident and want to know more about filing a personal injury claim or a wrongful death claim on behalf of a loved one, reach out to our team at The Law Office of Bennett M. Cohen, P.C.
 From our office in San Francisco, California, we’re able to represent clients throughout the entire state.